aqeeph/Aqeeph/README.md

 Creating maven projects to make project dependencies globally available and updateable Performing version control operations
-Making backups on the internet against hardware problems Backing up data in case of accidental or sabotage deletion
+Making backups on the internet against hardware problems Backup of data in case of accidental, sabotage or hardware deletion